eliharoun/text-to-sql-agent/README.md

    LLM_MODEL_NAME = "gpt-4.1-2025-04-14"
    DATABASE = "ecommerce"
    ```

-   **Note:** The existing `src/config.py` already handles both .env and Streamlit secrets automatically - no code changes needed!

-5. **Deploy**
+5. **Deploy & Automatic Database Setup**

-   Click "Deploy!" and wait for the build to complete.
+   a.
+Click "Deploy!" and wait for the build to complete

-6. **Verify deployment**

-   Once deployed, test your application with sample queries to ensure everything works correctly.
+   b. **First Launch**: The app will automatically create the database from CSV files
+      - You'll see "Setting up database for first time..." spinner
+      - This happens only once on first deployment
+      - Subsequent app restarts will use the existing database

+   c. **Verify deployment**: Test with sample queries once database setup completes

+   **✅ No manual database setup needed for Streamlit Cloud!**

 ---